Picking the right salon management software is crucial.

 Since the inclusion of the Mindbody Marketing Suite, third-party marketing integrations like Mailchimp are no longer available in Booker.

-Booker’s Marketing Suite includes a modular email builder – a very similar (if a bit less elegant) feature to the one we covered in our Boulevard Salon Software review.
+Booker’s Marketing Suite includes a modular email builder – a very similar (if a bit less elegant) feature to the one offered by Boulevard.

 Like that feature, Booker’s Marketing Suite features a simplified three-step creation process for email campaigns and communications.